 At the crossroads between Northern Europe and the Mediterranean, the French logistics sector employs more than 1.8 million people.

-France has the sixth largest global economy and the third largest in Europe.
-In 2016, GDP growth was 1.1%, forecast to rise to 1.5% in 2018.
+France has the seventh largest global economy and the third largest in Europe.
+GDP growth was 0.3% in the last three months of 2018.

 Famous for food, fashion and romance, France is also a significant player on the global economic stage.